esimons30/civarchive-initial-analysis/README.md

 ## Notes and limitations

 * This dataset is a local metadata snapshot, not a live scrape.
+* I did not collect the data myself.
+I analyzed a shared SQLite snapshot from the CivArchive Discord.
+* The underlying collection appears to be based on repeated CivitAI API scans, but the snapshot should not be treated as a live CivitAI scrape.
-* `created_at` and `updated_at` refer to when records were collected or added to the database, not necessarily the original CivArchive publication date.
+* `created_at` and `updated_at` refer to when records were collected or added to the database, not necessarily the original CivitAI publication date.
 * `published_at` from `model_versions` is used as the closest available model-version publication timestamp.
 * NSFW status appears to be available at the model level.
 Version-level `nsfw` was mostly `NULL` in initial checks, while version-level `nsfwLevel` is available.
 * The full joined export contains one row per model-version-file combination, so models with multiple versions or files appear multiple times.
+* Base-model tables use version-level `base_model`.
+A model with multiple versions can appear under multiple declared base-model values.
 * `non-NSFW/unknown` combines records where `$.nsfw = 0` and records where the field is missing/NULL.